strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 In the marble diagram above, 'C' denotes the user click.
 In that case, we want to unsubscribe from the previous execution of our `trigger$` and execute it again.
 Let's see how we can do this in the code:

 ```
-manualRefresh$ = new BehaviorSubject('');
+load$ = new BehaviorSubject('');

-this.polledBitcoin$ = this.manualRefresh$.pipe(
+this.polledBitcoin$ = this.load$.pipe(
       switchMap(_ => timer(0, 10000).pipe(
          concatMap(_ => bitcoin$),
-         map((response: {EUR: {}}) => response.EUR),
+         map((response: {EUR: {last: number}}) => response.EUR.last),
-         map((EUR: {last: number}) => EUR.last),
       )
    )
 );
 ```
 First thing we need to change is move from a `Subject` to a `BehaviorSubject`.
 A `BehaviorSubject` has an initial value and will replay the last value when subscribed to.
 Here, we are interested in the fact that it has an initial value.

 Next thing we do is use this subject to create our `polledBitcoin$`.
 We wrapped the stream from our previous examples in a `switchMap`.
-Whenever the `manualRefresh$` emits, this stream will be started.
+Whenever the `load$` emits, this stream will be started.
 If there was a previous execution still working, this execution will be stopped in favor of a new one.
 And that's exactly what we need.
 Thanks to the initial value in the `BehaviorSubject`, we know that the stream will be started whenever the stream is initially subscribed to.

 Now, whenever the user clicks on the reload button, the data will be fetched and the timer is reset!
 We can use this technique in different scenarios as well.
 For example, when the user swipes down on a mobile device.
 Nice right!

+You can find the example code here:
+<iframe src="https://stackblitz.com/edit/angular-srtgmv" style="width: 100%; height: 500px"></iframe>

 ### Polling when data is resolved